 Each action step can be assigned to a specific phase using a phase tag [22].
 Phases represent the broader stages in your process, such as “Concept,” “Prototype,” or “Implementation.”
 Phases help you organize tasks that should be completed before a decision is made at a gate.
 They are shown visually as part of the phase pearl chain in each element’s detail view.

 You can have multiple action steps (tasks to be completed) assigned to the same phase tag.
 Within the system, you can later filter by the phase tag or apply it to any visualization.
-If no phase tag is assigned, the action can be done at any phase of the workflow, i.e., the action is independent of a phase.
+If no phase tag is assigned, the action can be done at any phase of the process, i.e., the action is independent of a phase.

 To assign a phase tag, click on “Select phase tag” in the step tile or the configuration panel [22].
 You can choose from existing tags or create a new one by typing and confirming your entry.
 You can also edit or delete them later if needed.

 Please note that phase tags do not need to be created in the element configuration as other properties.
-When you have created a phase tag, they will also appear when you create another workflow.
+When you have created a phase tag, they will also appear when you create another process.

 Adding actions to actions steps